Helioviewer-Project/helioviewer.org-docker/README.md

 Configuration is made via the `.env` file.
 By default this is set to bind and run everything on localhost.
-You can change this by editing `.env`
+You can change this by editing `.env` After modifying .env, you may need to re-run `./manage.sh init` to apply new env settings.
+You also may need to restart services via `docker compose up` again.

 # Testing
 For contributors to this environment, you can write tests to verify that the